Westbeemster

 Westbeemster is a town in the Dutch province of North Holland.
 It is a part of the former municipality of Beemster, and lies about 9 km northwest of Purmerend.
 Since 2022 it has been part of the municipality of Purmerend.

 In 2001, the town of Westbeemster had 117 inhabitants.
 The built-up area of the town was 0.04 km², and contained 40 residences.
-The larger statistical district "Westbeemster" has a population of around 360.
-By 2020, the town population had increased to 810 inhabitants.
+The larger statistical district "Westbeemster" has a population of around 775.